Proven Pathways | Discover the Evidence-Based Approaches Driving Lasting Eating Disorder Recovery

 Addressing Root Causes, Not Just Symptoms

-Unlike quick fixes, evidence-based practices go beyond surface-level solutions, helping participants uncover and heal the emotional and psychological roots of their eating disorders.
+Unlike quick fixes, holistic, somatic, evidence-based practices go beyond surface-level solutions, helping participants uncover and heal the emotional and psychological roots of their eating disorders.

 Building a Resilient, Recovered Life